rlqualls/learning-metaprogramming-ruby/README.md

 learning-metaprogramming-ruby
 -----------------------------

-This repository is a collection is annotations and snippets that go along with each chapter ("day") of the book Metaprogramming Ruby by Paolo Perrotta.
+This repository is a collection of annotations and snippets that go along with each chapter ("day") of the book Metaprogramming Ruby by Paolo Perrotta.
 Aside from trivially narrow snippets ("abc".class), I have generally tried to avoid plagiarism and provide my own versions of the ideas presented in the book.
 In